Designing and working with Minimum Viable Products (MVPs).

 Know the controls.
 You’ll always have to deal with limitations and contradictions.
 To do so, you’ll need to use whatever controls there are.
 And fortunately, there are some: 1.
 Portfolio Management 2.
 Size of your MVPs 3.
 Capacity in your bottlenecks 4.
 Scope; and 5.
 Input/Output/Throughput management.

 Strategy = Execution.
-Renew and innovate faster in the digital age.
+Improve, Renew and Innovate Faster

 There are many big trends in the corporate world, but the biggest is digital innovation.
 The kind of innovation we need now is digital transformation.
 Customers’ fundamental needs require radical, digital innovation from every organization.